Elon Traditions

 Every Thursday

-Numen Lumen is among the oldest of Elon student traditions, serving as a weekly reminder that the purpose of an Elon education is to see each student as a whole person, whose mind, body and spirit deserves respect.
+Numen Lumen is among the oldest of Elon student traditions, serving as a weekly reminder that the purpose of an Elon education is to see each student as a whole person whose mind, body and spirit deserve respect.
 It is a time and space to take a break from the busyness of the week and refresh the spirit.
-It is not a “worship service”, but a time of reflection with a speaker and a musical or artistic performance provided by students, faculty, staff or special guests.
-Numen Lumen is held each Thursday from 9:50-10:20 a.m. in the Numen Lumen Pavilion and is open to the entire Elon community.
+It is not a “worship service” but a time of reflection with a speaker and a musical or artistic performance provided by students, faculty, staff or special guests.
+Numen Lumen is held each Thursday from 9:50 to 10:20 a.m. in the Numen Lumen Pavilion and is open to the entire Elon community.

 Burst the Bubble